kelveden/ring-jwt/README.md

 * Search for a JWT token on each incoming request (see below for information on where it looks).
 * Will add the claims it finds in the token as a clojure map against the `:claims` key on the incoming request.
+* Add an empty `:claims` map to the request if no token is found.
 * Respond with a `401` if the JWS signature in the token cannot be verified.
 * Respond with a `401` if the token has expired (i.e. the [exp]() claim indicates a time in the past)